Hillary Clinton, Cardi B and More Participate in Fire and Fury Spoken Word Auditions at the 2018 Grammys

 On the hunt for a GRAMMY Award of his own, James Corden auditions celebrities for the spoken word version of Michael Wolff's "Fire and Fury." pic.twitter.com/SjTobAbv2N— JAMES IS HOSTING THE GRAMMYS TONIGHT (@latelateshow) January 29, 2018

-Attention Grammy voters: The Best Spoken Word Album category just got a bit more competitive next year.
+Attention Grammy voters: The Best Spoken Word Album category just got a bit more competitive for 2019.

-As it turns out, the Best Spoken Word Album has been awards to Bill Clinton, Al Gore, Barack Obama and other familiar politicians.
+As it turns out, the Best Spoken Word Album has been won by Bill Clinton, Al Gore, Barack Obama and other familiar politicians.

 In a pre-taped segment, stars including John Legend, Snoop Dogg and DJ Khaled read a few familiar lines from the book.